Sangam World Centre: Community Programme

 Since 1966, Sangam World Centre has partnered with a variety of non-governmental organizations striving to better the lives of people in Pune.
 Today, Sangam is affiliated with more than twenty organizations, which work in a number of fields: medicine, education, environmental sustainability, women's empowerment, and more.

 During events, participants visit Sangam's Community Partners, and are given the chance to witness community leadership and advocacy in action, while participating in dialogue with the partner organizations and the children, women, and men they assist.
 These connections often result in partnerships between event participants and Community Partners, helping to build the capacity of these organizations.

 Friends of Sangam

 A special donor group is set up for supporters of Sangam.
 Their donations ensure that girls from around the world can access and enjoy self-development, learning and adventure at Sangam.

-Friends of Sangam WAGGGS is open to any individual who donates £40 or more.

-Friends of Sangam provide funding for Sangam's programmes, activities and work with girls, are kept up to date with the latest news and information on projects and campaigns and receive a special pin and certificate.
+It is open to any individual who donates £40 or more.
+Friends of Sangam provide funding for Sangam's programs, activities and work with girls, receive news and information on projects and campaigns, and a pin and certificate.